dorian-li/deinterf/README.md

     plt.show()
 ```

-Using "direction cosines calculated by the inertial measurement unit (IMU) system instead of the magnetic vector" as an example, this section demonstrates how to extend or modify the classic T-L model:
+Using "direction cosines calculated by the inertial navigation system (INS) instead of the magnetic vector" as an example, this section demonstrates how to extend or modify the classic T-L model:

 ```python
 from datetime import datetime, timedelta